diskoverdata/diskover-docs/source_files/software_update_install.md

 ___
-# Chapter 13 - Software Update Installation
+## Chapter 13 - Software Update Installation
+___

 When subscribing to a paid [Diskover Solution](https://www.diskoverdata.com/solutions/), all software updates, bug fixes, patches and version upgrades are included during the licensed period.
 Diskover will send an email notification to its customer base which will contain all necessary information.

-## Software Update for Linux
+### Software Update for Linux

 The update process for Diskover curation platform consists of updating two parts: 1) the Diskover indexer(s), and 2) the Diskover-Web server.

 The software can be updated using either 1) an update script that uses your Diskover ftp credentials to pull-down the latest version and update, or 2) extracting a tar file and copying the Diskover files to the proper locations.

-### Upgrading with Update Script
+#### Upgrading with Update Script

 The following explains how to update the Diskover curation platform via the update script.
 To update Diskover v2, download the latest `update-diskover.sh` file from the [diskoverspace.com](https://github.com/diskoverdata/diskover-community) ftp server's scripts directory.

-➡️ After downloading, edit the top of the file to include your ftp info, paths to Diskover v2, and then save it and run it.
+🔴 &nbsp;After downloading, edit the top of the file to include your ftp info, paths to Diskover v2, and then save it and run it.
 This will update Diskover v2 and Diskover-Web v2 to the latest version on the ftp server.

-➡️ Make a backup of your existing config files (optional):
+🔴 &nbsp;Make a backup of your existing config files (optional):
 ```
 cd ~/.config/diskover && cp config.yaml config.yaml.bak
 cd <diskover-web_dir>/src/diskover && cp Constants.php Constants.php.bak
 ```

-➡️ Make a backup of your existing data files (optional):
+🔴 &nbsp;Make a backup of your existing data files (optional):
 ```
 cd <diskover-web_dir>/public && for f in *.txt; do cp $f $f.bak; done
 cd <diskover-web_dir>/public/tasks && for f in *.json; do cp $f $f.bak; done
 ```

-➡️ Run update script:
+🔴 &nbsp;Run update script:
 ```
 chmod +x update-diskover.sh
 ./update-diskover.sh
 ```

-➡️ Check your config files are not missing any new settings:
+🔴 &nbsp;Check your config files are not missing any new settings:
 ```
 diff <diskover_dir>/configs_sample/diskover/config.yaml ~/.config/diskover/config.yaml
 cd <diskover-web_dir>/src/diskover && diff Constants.php.sample Constants.php
 ```

-➡️ Restart NGINX:
+🔴 &nbsp;Restart NGINX:
 ```
 systemctl restart nginx
 ```

-➡️ Restart PHP-FPM:
+🔴 &nbsp;Restart PHP-FPM:
 ```
 systemctl restart php-fpm
 ```

-➡️ Check for any errors in NGINX log (ex: permission issues):
+🔴 &nbsp;Check for any errors in NGINX log (ex: permission issues):
 ```
 tail -f /var/log/nginx/error.log
 ```

-### Upgrading from tar.gz File
+#### Upgrading from tar.gz File

 The following explains how to update both Diskover and Diskover-Web.